mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/home-rentals.md

 ## Introduction

-In this tutorial, we'll create, train, and query a machine learning model, which, in MindsDB language, is an `AI Table` or a `predictor`.
-We aim to predict the `rental_price` value for new properties based on their attributes, such as the number of rooms, area, or neighborhood.
+In this tutorial, we'll create and train a machine learning model, or as we call it, an `AI Table` or a `predictor`.
+By querying the model, we'll predict the rental prices of the properties based on their attributes, such as the number of rooms, area, or neighborhood.

-Make sure you have access to a working MindsDB installation either locally or via [cloud.mindsdb.com](https://cloud.mindsdb.com/).
+Make sure you have access to a working MindsDB installation, either locally or at [MindsDB Cloud](https://cloud.mindsdb.com/).

-You can learn how to set up your account at MindsDB Cloud by following [this guide](https://docs.mindsdb.com/setup/cloud/).
+If you want to learn how to set up your account at MindsDB Cloud, follow [this guide](https://docs.mindsdb.com/setup/cloud/).
 Another way is to set up MindsDB locally using [Docker](https://docs.mindsdb.com/setup/self-hosted/docker/) or [Python](https://docs.mindsdb.com/setup/self-hosted/pip/source/).

 Let's get started.

-## The Data
+## Data Setup

-### Connecting the data
+### Connecting the Data

 There are a couple of ways you can get the data to follow through with this tutorial.

-=== "Connecting as a database via `#!sql CREATE DATABASE`"
+=== "Connecting as a database"

     You can connect to a demo database that we've prepared for you.
-It contains the data used throughout this tutorial which is the `#!sql example_db.demo_data.home_rentals` table.
+It contains the data used throughout this tutorial (the `#!sql example_db.demo_data.home_rentals` table).

     ```sql
     CREATE DATABASE example_db
     WITH ENGINE = "postgres",
     PARAMETERS = {
         "user": "demo_user",
         "password": "demo_password",
         "host": "3.220.66.106",
         "port": "5432",
         "database": "demo"
     };
     ```